lmanzurv/sassy_coffee/README.md

 sassy_coffee
 ============

-This is a django application to compile SASS, SCSS and CoffeeScript files from the static directory into CSS and JavaScript files
+This is a django application to compile SASS, SCSS and CoffeeScript files from the static directory into CSS and JavaScript files.

+This project is a very rough version of what is wanted.
+Feel free to suggest and colaborate with improvements to make it better.
+The only restriction is that the compilers being used cannot be external to the plugin.
+Must be entirely self contained.
+That is why it doesn't use popular plugins such as django-compass or django-compress and doesn't rely on executables such as Ruby's SASS and SCSS gem.

+Looking forward to include support for LESS and Stylus, among others.

 Quick start
 -----------